-Governments spy on citizens, websites track users all across the internet, ISPs sell user data for a profit, hackers attempt man in the middle attacks to get your information, when online shopping shoppers are price gouged based on their location, and large numbers of people are geoblocked from watching certain content just because of where they live.
+Governments spy on citizens, websites track users all across the internet, ISPs sell user data for a profit, hackers attempt man in the middle attacks to get your information, when online shopping shoppers are price gouged based on their location, and large numbers of people are geoblocked from watching certain content based on their location.
 Sounds crazy doesn’t it?
-Sadly it is all true and happens every day.
+Sadly, it is all true and happens every day.
 It’s enough to make a person paranoid.
 It also impresses on all of us the importance of guarding our own privacy and security.
 One of the most powerful ways that you can do that is to use a Virtual Private Network (VPN).

 A VPN encrypts your data and masks your true location by hiding your IP address.
 To put it another way the information you are sending is encrypted so even if it is intercepted it wont be intelligible to the person trying to steal it and if someone tries to see your location they will be mislead to think you are somewhere else.
 How does all of this work?
 If you use a VPN your computer will connect with another computer on the internet.
 You will then use the other computers internet connection.
 All of the data that you send and receive goes through an encrypted tunnel.
 This is the reason that when you run a VPN it looks like you are at a different location than you actually are and your data is protected from hackers and other snoops.